 SpaceX launches ARMAS FM8 Radiation Detector into orbit

-The Automated Radiation Measurements for Aerospace Safety (ARMAS) Flight Module 8 (FM8) is a payload on the TAGSAT-2 satellite attached to the mounting ring of the Transporter-2 vehicle.
+The Automated Radiation Measurements for Aerospace Safety (ARMAS) Flight Module 8 (FM8) is a payload on the TAGSAT-2 satellite.
+The satellite is attached to the mounting ring of the Transporter-2 vehicle.
 A total of 88 satellites were launched on this flight.
 The orbit is polar, sun-synchronous at about 550 km altitude for a duration of up to 7 years.
 Liftoff at 19:31 UT (12:31 pm PT) marked SET’s first orbital launch of an ARMAS instrument.

 This is a major step forward for the ARMAS program in providing continuous, 24/7 radiation monitoring for air and space safety.
 The SET instrument team, led by Chief Instrument Scientist Dr. Leonid Didkovsky, developed the FM8 for this flight, which was integrated with the TAGSAT-2 satellite built and run by NearSpaceLaunch (NSL).
 Data will come from NSL to SET’s Data Services Division and be incorporated, near real-time, into the RADIAN data cube for global aviation radiation weather specification.